Families of MH370 victims renew talk of compensation after debris find

 However, Daniel Rose, a partner at Kreindler & Kreindler LLP in New York, which represents more than 50 victims’ families, said the discovery was unlikely to trigger a wave of lawsuits.

 Families are pursuing a settlement with insurer Allianz through Kreindler, he said, but the firm could sue before the two-year statute of limitations runs out.
-(Additional reporting by Megha Rajagopalan in BEIJING and Alwyn Scott in NEW YORK)
+(Additional reporting by Megha Rajagopalan in BEIJING and Alwyn Scott in NEW YORK; Editing by Paul Tait)